CC-Next/CC-Next/README.md

 If your download's commit ID doesn't match the branch it's built from then wait a while and download again, the builds can take a little while (> 7 mins for some) and will only take longer as more PRs get added.
 It also seems that nightly.link can take a moment to notice that there are new builds, I belive that logged in users can download [direct from Github](https://github.com/CC-Next/CC-Next/actions/workflows/update-and-build.yml).

+Don't worry to much if the build fails, it seems to be that the tests time out and that fails the build dispite still making a viable mod jar.

 ## Quality

 Being bleeding edge there will be a bit less quality on newer features, translations come to mind but balance and other things are also considerations.
 This is somewhat the point of CC:N, to find what parts of a PR needs to change from a gameplay point of view (with the traditional PR code review process doing code quality and such).